House #2 is officially rented!

 A: The renter is expected to mow his own lawn and pay his own water bill!
 Whew!
 That’s because this is a single-family home, not a multi-unit building.

-Q #4: Are you rewarding yourself with a flight to Austin, Texas, now that you’ve found a renter?
-You said you would, when you put the house on the rental market.
+Q #4: Are you rewarding yourself with a flight to Austin now that you’ve found a renter?
+When you listed the house on the rental market, you said you’d reward yourself with a trip.